cdot/Hotpot/README.md

   - window (optional) window over the target temperature.
 - pins - sets up the pins used to control the system.
   - gpio - the GPIO pin number
+- mobiles - sets the unique ID of roaming devices

 Note that the pin names "HW" and "CH" are predefined, as Y-plan systems have some dependencies between them.